 “Whaur ur we goin’ Mum?”

 “It’s a secret!” she whispered and put her finger up to her lips, “Sshh!
-Dinna tell onywan or they’ll want to come too.”
+Dinnae tell onywan or they’ll want to come too.”

 Mary lead him into the subway station and bought one ticket, Jack being small could be mistaken for an under five.
 Down on the platform he stared up and down the track waiting for the train, Mary holding has hand to save him from falling onto the tracks.
-The rails sang, the first intimation of a train approaching and the red and gold coaches rumbled in and squealed to halt.
-Jack was astonished when the doors opened themselves as if by magic; he had never seen anything like it.
+The rails sang, the first intimation of a train approaching before the maroon and gold coaches rumbled in and squealed to halt.
+Jack was astonished when the doors rattled open by themselves as if by magic; he had never seen anything like it.
 He dragged his mum into the coach drinking in the sights and sounds and smells.

 “Ma Granny used tae bring me here, she would tell us stories aboot the ghosts in the subway, an’ how they wud chase folk through the tunnels if they were bad.”

 But Jack wasn’t listening he was staring round at the other passengers.